farisachugthai/dynamic_ipython/docs/source/sphinxext.rst

    All warnings are treated as errors in the default configuration which will lead to frequent crashes while building documentation.
-   The option where this behavior can be modified, ``ipython_warning_is_error`` is displayed in the :ref:`IPython Sphinx directive module` section at the bottom of the page.
+   The option where this behavior can be modified, ``ipython_warning_is_error`` is displayed in the IPython Sphinx directive module section at the bottom of the page.

 You can `@doctest` multi-line output as well.
 Just be careful